 WARNING TO NON-EMS PEOPLE: This post is pretty emotional.
 If you’re not emotionally equipped to handle really sad descriptions of EMS calls, don’t read it.

 Here’s a revelation: EMS People are better suited to handling sadness than are laypeople.
 Of course we are.
 Not because we are necessarily any emotionally stronger than anyone else but because we have experience in dealing with it.
 As anyone could see, a good number of the situations we respond to and either assist with or observe are really sad.
-In my decade or so of riding the ambulances I have come across more situations than I could possibly remember that I wouldn’t want to casually discuss outside of the industry for fear of really making laypeople very uncomfortable.
+In my two decades or so of riding the ambulances I have come across more situations than I could possibly remember that I wouldn’t want to casually discuss outside of the industry for fear of really making laypeople very uncomfortable.
 A story that might turn into a running joke among your colleagues might just depress a layperson for weeks.

 This blog gets read by mostly EMS people, but there are public people out there that read me too.
 For both of your benefit, I’m going to relate some stories here of calls that I’ve personally attended to over the years: